mentorapp/railsapp/README.md

 • Javascript Developer - Alicia is a mid-level Javascript developer who has a few years experience working for a start-up.
 She currently works 3 days a week and loves the idea of supplementing her income by teaching code.
 She isn't a qualified teacher but has amazing skills in the area of Javascript.
 She would love to improve her communication and managing skills to help her move up in her own career

 *NB: Also created user stories during this session, but have moved these down into question 15 of the SAQs*

-**Team Meeting Thurs Nov 1st**

-Bookings: do we want to go the route of sending an email, or do we want to go the route of allowing people to make full bookings on the website?
-Today is the time to decide which of those to push for.
-Could potentially go for email first to have some sort of record, then do the calendar afterwards.
-(Email is not MVP, but it would give us a simple solution to the booking problem which we could then build off.)

-Decision: do emails first and then shoot for a booking system.

 **User flow**